kellervater/c8sm/README.md

 # c8sm
-This repository contains a ready-to-use [devcontainer](https://containers.dev/) (tailored for VSCode), which contains all the prerequisites to be able to skip Chapter 2 of the [C8SM Course](https://employee-academy.camunda.com/c8-self-managed-using-c8-helm-chart).
+This repository contains a ready-to-use [devcontainer](https://containers.dev/) (tailored for VSCode), which contains all the prerequisites to be able to skip Chapter 2 (basic tools installation) and 6 (start kind cluster) of the [C8SM Course](https://employee-academy.camunda.com/c8-self-managed-using-c8-helm-chart).

 If you're short on time, it provides a kickstart to get up and running fast whilst not polluting your own system with dependencies.